Facebook (NASDAQ:FB) Price Target Raised to $450.00

-Facebook (NASDAQ:FB) had its price target boosted by Mizuho from $400.00 to $450.00 in a research report released on Monday, The Fly reports.
-Mizuho currently has a buy rating on the social networking company’s stock.
+Facebook (NASDAQ:FB) had its price objective increased by Raymond James from $415.00 to $450.00 in a report released on Thursday morning, The Fly reports.
+They currently have a strong-buy rating on the social networking company’s stock.

-FB has been the subject of several other research reports.
-MKM Partners lifted their price target on Facebook from $340.00 to $380.00 and gave the stock a buy rating in a research note on Thursday, April 29th.
-Susquehanna Bancshares lifted their price target on Facebook from $375.00 to $425.00 and gave the stock a positive rating in a research note on Thursday, April 29th.
-Robert W. Baird lifted their price target on Facebook from $320.00 to $340.00 in a research note on Thursday, April 29th.
-Evercore ISI lifted their price target on Facebook from $370.00 to $400.00 and gave the stock an outperform rating in a research note on Thursday, April 29th.
-Finally, KGI Securities started coverage on shares of Facebook in a research note on Wednesday, June 2nd.
-They issued an outperform rating and a $420.00 price target for the company.
-One equities research analyst has rated the stock with a sell rating, six have given a hold rating, thirty-three have issued a buy rating and one has given a strong buy rating to the company’s stock.
-Facebook has a consensus rating of Buy and an average price target of $379.83.
+A number of other research analysts have also issued reports on the company.
+KeyCorp lifted their target price on Facebook from $414.00 to $420.00 and gave the company an overweight rating in a report on Thursday.
+Bank of America lifted their target price on Facebook from $400.00 to $425.00 and gave the company a buy rating in a report on Thursday.
+Wells Fargo & Company lifted their target price on Facebook from $415.00 to $450.00 and gave the company an overweight rating in a report on Thursday.
+Wedbush lifted their target price on Facebook from $340.00 to $355.00 and gave the company a neutral rating in a report on Thursday, April 29th.
+Finally, Susquehanna lifted their target price on Facebook from $375.00 to $425.00 and gave the company a positive rating in a report on Thursday, April 29th.
+They noted that the move was a valuation call.
+One equities research analyst has rated the stock with a sell rating, six have issued a hold rating, thirty-four have issued a buy rating and one has given a strong buy rating to the stock.
+Facebook has an average rating of Buy and an average target price of $400.85.

-In related news, CRO David B. Fischer sold 10,145 shares of the company’s stock in a transaction that occurred on Friday, May 28th.
-The stock was sold at an average price of $331.00, for a total value of $3,357,995.00.
-Following the sale, the executive now owns 25,052 shares in the company, valued at approximately $8,292,212.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-Also, VP Jennifer Newstead sold 250 shares of the firm’s stock in a transaction that occurred on Thursday, May 20th.
-The shares were sold at an average price of $313.36, for a total transaction of $78,340.00.
-Following the sale, the vice president now directly owns 9,890 shares of the company’s stock, valued at approximately $3,099,130.40.
+In other Facebook news, CRO David B. Fischer sold 10,145 shares of the stock in a transaction on Friday, May 28th.
+The stock was sold at an average price of $331.00, for a total transaction of $3,357,995.00.
+Following the transaction, the executive now owns 25,052 shares of the company’s stock, valued at approximately $8,292,212.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, CEO Mark Zuckerberg sold 68,000 shares of the stock in a transaction on Wednesday, May 5th.
+The stock was sold at an average price of $317.64, for a total value of $21,599,520.00.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 2,402,070 shares of company stock worth $807,269,557.
+Insiders have sold a total of 2,334,320 shares of company stock worth $785,168,015 in the last three months.
 Corporate insiders own 14.01% of the company’s stock.

-Several hedge funds have recently made changes to their positions in the company.
-RBA Wealth Management LLC bought a new stake in shares of Facebook during the 1st quarter valued at about $25,000.
-TFO TDC LLC bought a new stake in shares of Facebook during the 1st quarter valued at about $29,000.
-Baron Financial Group LLC grew its stake in shares of Facebook by 71.4% during the 1st quarter.
-Baron Financial Group LLC now owns 120 shares of the social networking company’s stock valued at $35,000 after purchasing an additional 50 shares during the period.
-Albion Financial Group UT bought a new stake in shares of Facebook during the 4th quarter valued at about $39,000.
-Finally, Cranbrook Wealth Management LLC grew its stake in shares of Facebook by 43.1% during the 1st quarter.
-Cranbrook Wealth Management LLC now owns 156 shares of the social networking company’s stock valued at $46,000 after purchasing an additional 47 shares during the period.
-Hedge funds and other institutional investors own 65.41% of the company’s stock.
+Several hedge funds have recently added to or reduced their stakes in FB.
+RBA Wealth Management LLC acquired a new stake in Facebook in the 1st quarter valued at $25,000.
+TFO TDC LLC acquired a new stake in Facebook in the 1st quarter valued at $29,000.
+Baron Financial Group LLC increased its holdings in Facebook by 71.4% in the 1st quarter.
+Baron Financial Group LLC now owns 120 shares of the social networking company’s stock valued at $35,000 after purchasing an additional 50 shares in the last quarter.
+Albion Financial Group UT acquired a new stake in Facebook in the 4th quarter valued at $39,000.
+Finally, Cranbrook Wealth Management LLC increased its holdings in Facebook by 43.1% in the 1st quarter.
+Cranbrook Wealth Management LLC now owns 156 shares of the social networking company’s stock valued at $46,000 after purchasing an additional 47 shares in the last quarter.
+Institutional investors and hedge funds own 65.41% of the company’s stock.

 About Facebook